RaviTeja110820/aws/git/Readme.md

 git is an open surce, distributed version control system disigned for speed and efficiency

 git is a command line, GitHub is the web interface.
 GitHub is also a code hosting site, free for public repositories.
 Gitlab the open-source github, that enterprises can run on their own servers.
+> git is basically working locally, but github is something working like globally.

 # Version Control
 * A system that keeps records of your cahnges.
 * Allows for collaborative development.